 The presence of dry dust in the air increases the risk of combustion as it acts as fuel for an explosion.
 Other elements necessary for an explosion are an enclosure, dispersion, oxygen, and an ignition source.
-The ignition source may be provided by a production process in a form of a spark, by construction work in a form of a welding of grinding spark, by a careless worker in a form of a cigarette; the other factors are present inside the dry dust collector.
+The ignition source may be provided by a production process in the form of a spark, by construction work in the form of a welding or grinding spark, or by a careless worker in the form of a cigarette; the other factors are present inside the dry dust collector.
 The environment inside the baghouse or cartridge filters creates the perfect conditions for the combustion to occur.
 Sugar dust carries a static charge and can arc inside the air chamber, which causes ignition.

-The explosions that are a result of the sugar dust presence is the air are not a rare occasion – the incidents occur often enough for the government regulations to be broadened.
+The explosions that are a result of the sugar dust presence in the air are not a rare occasion – the incidents occur often enough for government regulations to be broadened.

 Generally, dry dust collectors are not well suited for high-temperature gases and require additional adjustments during the design process, which adds to the initial cost of the dry dust collector.